 Apollo and Hermes

-Hermes, the trickster god and god of thieves, also tried to trick Apollo.
+Hermes, the trickster god also tried to trick Apollo.
 Hermes is said to have been born on Mount Cyllene to Maia, who also feared Hera and hid inside the cave and wrapped her child in a blanket to protect him.
-But being an infant, Hermes managed to escape the cave.
+But Hermes managed to escape the cave.

 When Hermes reached Thessaly, where Apollo was sent down as punishment from his father Zeus for killing Cyclopes, Hermes saw him grazing his cattle.
 At the time, Hermes was an infant and managed to steal his cattle and hide them in a cave near Pylos.
 Hermes was skilled and brutal too.
-He killed a tortoise and removed his shell, then using his cow’s intestines and the shell from the tortoise to make a lyre.
+He killed a tortoise and removed the shell, then used the cow’s intestines and the shell from the tortoise to make a lyre.
 It was his first invention.

 Apollo was sent down as a mortal so when he found out about this, he went to Maia and told her about the situation.
-But Hermes was smart and had already replaced himself from the blankets he left.
-So Maia could not believe whatever Apollo had to say.
-But Zeus was seeing all this, and sided with his son Apollo.
+But Zeus was seeing all this and sided with his son Apollo.

 Apollo was about to claim his cattle back when he heard the music being played from the lyre Hermes made.
 Apollo immediately fell in love with it and his anger diminished.
 He offered his cattle in exchange for that lyre, ignoring what Hermes had done.
 So, from then on, Apollo possessed the lyre that is so famously connected to him.